brandonsoccer22/GAResearch/README.md

 Validation_v3_host_only.ipynb remove the pathogen columns and then remove the GO_S column, and uses the training set and the validation set

 NewData_XGBoostv2_host_only.ipynb remove the pathogen columns and then remove the GO_S column, and only uses the training set

+Mix it up tries to mix the training and validation datasets - good results, but the validation dataset is really small compared to the training dataset

+Overfitting tries various parameters to reduce possible overfitting (no good results)